groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/portuguese/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 import java.util.ArrayList;
 import java.util.Calendar;

+// Create the first reply with an EDITOR role
-// Crie a primeira resposta com uma função de EDITOR Reply reply1 = new Reply();
+Reply reply1 = new Reply();
 reply1.setComment("This comment will be applied");
 reply1.setRepliedOn(Calendar.getInstance().getTime());
 User user1 = new User(1, "Reviewer", Role.EDITOR);
 reply1.setUser(user1);

-// Crie a segunda resposta com uma função VIEWER
+// Create the second reply with a VIEWER role
 Reply reply2 = new Reply();
 reply2.setComment("This comment will NOT be applied");
 reply2.setRepliedOn(Calendar.getInstance().getTime());